-Dr Emmanuel Vassilakis is an expert in Remote Sensing and GIS, with emphasis in optical satellite image processing especially in high resolution data interpretation.
+Dr Emmanuel Vassilakis is the Director of the Remote Sensing Laboratory and the Head of the Geography and Climatology Section of the NKUA Dpt of Geology and Geoenvironment.
+He is an expert in Remote Sensing and GIS, with emphasis in optical satellite image processing especially in high resolution data interpretation, as well as in close range remote sensing methods (UAS and TLS) used in geomorphology and natural hazards.
 His education includes BSc in Geology, MSc in Applied Geology and PhD in Remote Sensing & GIS Techniques.
-He is still collaborating with Earth, Atmospheric & Planetary Sciences Dpt at MIT (USA) after appointed as Post Doctoral Associate during 2006 and as Visiting Scientist during '07, '08, '10 and '18.
-Currently he is teaching Remote Sensing, Field Mapping and Digital Mapping Applications for undergraduate students at the School of Geology & Geo-environment of the National and Kapodistrian University of Athens where he is appointed as a Faculty member in Remote Sensing and Tectonic Geomorphology.
-He is also teaching the above-mentioned subjects to graduate students of the “Natural Hazards Prevention and Management”, “Geography & Environment” and “Oceanography” post-graduate programs.
+He is still collaborating with Earth, Atmospheric & Planetary Sciences Dpt at MIT (USA) after appointed as Post Doctoral Associate during 2006 and as Visiting Scientist during '07, '08, '10 and '18, as well as Ludwig Maximilian University of Munich at which after several visits ('07, '08, '14, '17, '19, '22) he collaborates at the Visiting Professor position.
+Currently he is teaching Remote Sensing, Geomorphology, GIS, Innovative Techniques for Field Mapping and Digital Mapping Applications for undergraduate students at the School of Geology & Geo-environment of the National and Kapodistrian University of Athens where he is appointed as a Faculty member in Remote Sensing and Tectonic Geomorphology.
+He is also teaching the above-mentioned subjects to graduate students of the “Natural Hazards Prevention and Management”, “Geography & Environment” and “Ecology and Biodiversity Management” post-graduate programs.

-He has been a partner of several research groups taking over more than 30 research projects in which he was in charge of the satellite imagery acquisition and interpretation as well as the geo-database design and development.
-His research work (more than 90 papers) has been published in international scientific journals (33.41 total impact points) or conference proceedings, which have been cited more than 250 times (h-index 9) -last updated July 2018.
+He has been a partner of several research groups taking over more than 40 research projects in which he was in charge of the satellite imagery acquisition and interpretation as well as the geo-database design and development.
+His research work (more than 180 papers) has been published in high impact factor international scientific journals (>112 total impact points) or conference proceedings, which have been cited more than 860 times (GS h-index 15) -last updated Feb2023.